Baptism – a rite of passage for all ages!

 Who can be baptized in a United Church?

 Baptism is a symbolic ritual designed to open us to new life in God within a church community.
 This sacrament serves as an initiation into Christianity, a first step taken in one’s personal journey of faith.
-It is offered to all ages without condition.
+It is offered to all ages, all gender identities, family configurations and LGBTQ2S+ without condition.
 Because we believe the gift of God’s love doesn’t depend on our ability to understand it, we baptize people as infants right up through adulthood.